-Students interested in exploring doctoral education or testing their capacity for doctoral work may take courses as a nondegree-seeking student while completing the application process.
+Students who wish to explore doctoral education or test their capacity for Ph.D. level work may enroll in courses as a non-matriculated student.
 If admitted to the program, up to six credits taken under this status can be applied toward the degree.

 We do not offer a part-time Ph.D. option.
-Although you may complete a portion of course work on a part-time basis, at some point during the completion of the 39 hours of required course work credit, you must complete two back-to-back semesters (fall/spring or spring/fall) of nine credits each.
+You may take a portion of coursework part-time, but completion of the 39 required course credits requires enrollment (at least 9 credits) in each of two consecutive semesters (fall/spring or spring/fall).

-Up to six transfer credit hours may be granted for courses completed in a Ph.D. program at another university, provided they were not applied toward another degree and meet content requirements of this curriculum.
-Requests for transferring more than six credits will be reviewed by the Ph.D.
+Up to six credit hours may be transferred for courses completed in a Ph.D. program if they were not applied toward another degree and if they meet the content requirements of our curriculum.
+Requests to transfer more than six credits will be reviewed by the Ph.D.
 Program director.

-The VCU School of Social Work makes a concerted effort to provide doctoral students with opportunities to teach in its B.S.W. and/or M.S.W. programs.
+The VCU School of Social Work makes a strong effort to provide all doctoral students who wish to gain teaching experience with opportunities to teach in its B.S.W. and/or M.S.W. programs.

-We review application materials on a rolling basis; however, priority for admission and financial aid will be given to those individuals whose application materials are received by Feb.
-15. Please refer to the VCU Graduate Bulletin for more information.
+Applications are accepted for priority admission and financial aid to those individuals whose complete application materials are received by January 15.